TRUFAMANIA

 Macroscopic characters:

-Gleba: firm, solid, brown purplish to black at maturity, marbled with numerous, wide, white, meandering veins.
+Gleba: firm, solid, purplish-brown to black at maturity, marbled with numerous, wide, white, meandering veins.

 Habitat: